neonevm/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 ### ERC-20-for-SPL-Mintable

-The [ERC-20-for-SPL-Mintable variant](https://github.com/neonlabsorg/neon-evm/blob/4bcae0f476721e5396916c43396ec85e465f878f/evm_loader/solidity/erc20_for_spl_factory.sol#LL35C1-L35C1) has two additional methods that enable you to use the Neon EVM to mint a new SPL token and wrap it as ERC-20-compatible.
+The [ERC-20-for-SPL-Mintable variant](https://github.com/neonlabsorg/neon-evm/blob/4bcae0f476721e5396916c43396ec85e465f878f/evm_loader/solidity/erc20_for_spl_factory.sol#LL35C1-L35C1) has two additional methods that enable you to use the Neon EVM to mint a new SPL token and register it to the interface to be ERC-20-compatible.
 When the ERC-20 Factory Contract is constructed to this variant, it creates a new SPL token using Solana's Token Program and provides mint and freeze authority to the Neon account specified in the constructor.

 ## Contract signing